MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-mdo-anti-phishing-policies.md

 - When you modify a policy, settings related to the name, priority, enabled or disabled, and recipient filters modify the anti-phish rule.
 All other settings modify the associated anti-phish policy.
 - When you remove a policy, the anti-phish rule and the associated anti-phish policy are removed.

 In Exchange Online PowerShell, you manage the policy and the rule separately.
-For more information, see the [Use Exchange Online PowerShell to configure anti-phishing policies in Microsoft Defender for Office 365](#use-exchange-online-powershell-to-configure-anti-phishing-policies-in-microsoft-defender-for-office-365) section later in this article.
+For more information, see the [Use Exchange Online PowerShell to configure anti-phishing policies](#use-exchange-online-powershell-to-configure-anti-phishing-policies) section later in this article.

 Every Defender for Office 365 organization has a built-in anti-phishing policy named Office365 AntiPhish Default that has these properties: